rchikhi/2025-logan-practical/PartA.md

 If it is not installed, you may download it from https://aws.amazon.com/cli/

+Or, one handy command line provided by tester Sam Ebdon, to install AWS CLI and everything else in the practical, is:

+    mamba install awscli seqkit minimap2 samtools blast bioconda::bandage_ng bioconda::sra-tools

+Other prerequisites are Linux tools `shuf` and `parallel`.

+---

 ### 1. Exploring an SRA accession

 The Short Read Archive is the central repository of all public sequencing data.
 Access it at this location: https://www.ncbi.nlm.nih.gov/sra